tniezurawski/expo/docs/pages/technical-specs/expo-updates-0.md

 A conformant client library MUST also send at least one of `accept: application/expo+json` or `accept: application/json`, though SHOULD send `accept: application/expo+json, application/json` with the order following the preference ordering for the accept header specified in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-5.3.2).

-A conformant client library MAY also send a `expo-expects-signed-hash` header to indicate that it expects the conformant server to serve the `expo-signed-hash` header for each asset and manifest request to perform [codesigning](#codesigning).
+A conformant client library configured to perform [code signing](#code-signing) verification SHOULD also send a `expo-expects-signature` header to indicate that it expects the conformant server to include the `expo-signature` header in the manifest response.

 Example:
 ```
 accept: application/expo+json, application/json
 expo-platform: *
 expo-runtime-version: *
+expo-expects-signature: *
 ```

 ## Manifest Response